mvellandi/journal-old/_posts/2011-01-17-micromidas-organic-plastic-bioplastic-polymer-ryan-smith-waste-biodegradable.md

 ---
-title: Micromidas&#58; Bioplastic from Organic Waste &#8211; Ryan Smith
+title: "Micromidas: Bioplastic from Organic Waste: Ryan Smith"
+layout: post
 date: 2011-01-17T09:00:05+00:00
 author: Mario Vellandi
-layout: post
 description:
   - A non-petroleum plastic made from organic waste that completely degrades in six months to a year?
 What’s not to love?
 Seriously, you rock Ryan
 categories: